 The polar bear – something of a poster child for climate change – is just one of countless victims in this warming world.
-It’s thought that if global temperatures continue to which is likely to happen if we do nothing to reduce our carbon emissions, could be lost from Earth’s most biodiverse places.
+It’s thought that if global temperatures continue to rise by an average of 4.5°C since pre-industrial times, which is likely to happen if we do nothing to reduce our carbon emissions, half of the world’s wildlife could be lost from Earth’s most biodiverse places.

 Unfortunately, climate change is only going to make these negative interactions between humans and wildlife more common.